kyegomez/CyberTron/cybertron/models/Prime/README.md

 Deployment and Monitoring: Deploy the model in a production environment and set up a monitoring and logging system to track its performance and debug any issues.

+# Components?

+* Kosmos as base Multi-Modal LLM

+* Stable diffusion or multi-modal generator diffuser for dataset generator like celestial, or visual nexus

+* PPO/ TRL TRLX for reward model

+* QLORA and Lora + reward modelling

+* Sparse quantization